ashutoshsamal/Yelp_dataset_ETL/README.md

-Let's assume there is a firm which collecting this data for their analytical purpose and a json file is created as soon as there is any new additions  to any of the five data or if there is any changes in the existing business or user data (i.e any changes in star rating,category,fan etc. ) or  and this json files are pushed to any kafka topic, and we're dumping the data from kafka topic to the gs bucket for further process.
+Let's assume there is a firm which collecting this data for their analytical purpose and a json file is created as soon as there is any new additions  to any of the five data or if there is any changes in the existing business or user data (i.e any changes in star rating,category,fan etc. )  and this json files are pushed to any kafka topic, and we're dumping the data from kafka topic to the gs bucket for further process.